 Employee onboarding looks vastly different today as employees are more dispersed and may be working from different locations – whether at home, from the office, or on-site.

-Joining a new company is an exciting time but can be overwhelming for many – even before the pandemic.
-Today, new hires aren’t getting the same in-person experience, and this likely won’t change any time soon.
+Joining a new company is an exciting time but can be overwhelming for many.
+And new hires aren’t getting the same in-person experience as they might've in past years, and this likely won’t change any time soon.
 A Gartner, Inc. survey found that 82% of business leaders intend to allow remote working some of the time, even as employees eventually return to the workplace.

-Investing in a digital onboarding infrastructure is key to success in this new business environment, especially for companies that haven’t done so already.
+Investing in a digital onboarding infrastructure is key to success in today's business environment, especially for companies that haven’t done so already.
 Employee onboarding is more than simply a process of checking a set of boxes before ushering your new hire into their day to day.
 This is a critical time as it’s an employee’s first point of contact with your organization, so you need to strategically invest in setting the stage for a new hire’s tenure within the company – whether they’re working remote or not.
 Developing new, elevated employee onboarding experiences will help ensure each new hire is given everything they need to thrive in their new role.

 As you continue bringing people into your organization, you need new hire onboarding ideas that work.
 Whether you’re looking for virtual onboarding ideas or in-person ones, you can make an equitable and meaningful starting experience.
 Here are some new and creative employee onboarding ideas that build connections, strengthen teams, and reinforce culture.
 For companies that have already developed an employee onboarding process, these tips may help you take it to the next level to better support the workforce while increasing time-to-productivity and retention.